OmarAbdelmotaleb/ProjectWebsite/README.md

 # Design Decisions

-I aimed to create a demonstration rather than a finished product.
+I aimed to create a functional demonstration rather than a beautiful one.
 I decided the time should be spent on the functionality over aesthetics.
 The frontend would demonstrate a level of creativity and development knowledge, but focusing on the functionality means demonstrating the ability to build, deploy, and host a website in full, even if it looks a little ugly.
+That said, I went with ReactJS to at least have the basic functions down and can make simple, yet nice looking, tweaks to the page.

 # Deployment Instructions